Structure Factor Conventions

 Conventions for the Sunny-calculated structure factor

 Calculating the structure factor involves several steps, with various possible settings.
 Sunny provides tools to facilitate this calculation and to extract information from the results.
-For details, please see our tutorials as well as the complete Library API.
+For details, please see our tutorials as well as the complete Library Reference.

 Through ssf_custom and related functions, Sunny will calculate the spin structure factor as a 3×3 matrix in dimensionless units,